 |---|---|---|

-| Migrating everything | All historical data transferred regardless of quality or relevance | Define your data migration scope in Phase 1.
+| Migrating everything | All historical data transferred regardless of quality | Define data migration scope in Phase 1.
 Archive old data, do not migrate it. |

-| Config before discovery | Platform setup begins before current workflows are fully documented | No configuration starts until Phase 1 is signed off by the project sponsor |
+| Config before discovery | Platform setup begins before workflows are documented | No configuration starts until Phase 1 is signed off by the project sponsor |

-| Tool training only | Agents know how to use the new platform but revert to old behaviours within weeks | Add process training alongside tool training in Phase 5 |
+| Tool training only | Agents revert to old behaviours within weeks of go-live | Add process training alongside tool training in Phase 5 |

-| Late testing | UAT compressed into the final two weeks to recover schedule | Protect testing time in the project plan.
-If the schedule slips, extend go-live — not testing. |
+| Late testing | UAT compressed into the final two weeks to recover schedule | Protect testing time.
+If schedule slips, extend go-live, not testing. |

-| No post-launch owner | Project team disbands after go-live.
-Adoption problems go unmanaged. | Name a post-launch owner before go-live.
+| No post-launch owner | Project team disbands after go-live and adoption stalls | Name a post-launch owner before go-live.
 Budget their time for 90 days. |

-| Parallel systems too long | Old system stays live for months.
-Agents use whichever is easier. | Set a firm legacy decommission date at project kick-off and communicate it widely. |
+| Parallel systems too long | Old system stays live for months and agents use whichever is easier | Set a firm legacy decommission date at project kick-off and communicate it widely. |

-What This Approach Looks Like in Practice
+What a Successful ITSM Migration Looks Like in Practice

 Frequently Asked Questions